28.13: Regulation of the Cell Cycle by Protein Kinases

 Figure \(\PageIndex{7}\) shows an animation of structural changes in just CDK2 when "apo"-CDK2 (without bound cyclin A, pdbID 1HCK) binds cyclin A (1JST).

-Gray represents the structure of CDK2 in the absence of cyclin A. The structure of just CDK2 in the presence of cyclin A is shown in magenta.
-Note that large shifts in the C-helix (purple) and activation loop (red) on binding cyclin A.
+Gray represents the CDK2 structure in the absence of cyclin A. The structure of just CDK2 in the presence of cyclin A is shown in cyan.
+Large shifts in the C-helix (purple) and activation loop (red) occur on binding cyclin A.

 Cyclin partners of CDK1 and CDK2

-CDK1 is the closest member of the CDK family to CDK2 and for which structures of the cyclin-free and authentic cyclin-bound forms can also be compared.
+CDK1 is the closest member of the CDK family to CDK2, for which structures of the cyclin-free and authentic cyclin-bound forms can also be compared.

 Depending on cyclin availability and concentration, CDK2 can bind cyclin A, B (if CDK1 expression is knocked down), and E (see Figure \(\PageIndex{1}\).
-The binding interface between CDK2 and the cyclins is quite large compared to the interface between CDK1 and cyclins.
-Three large aromatic side cyclin side chains (Y170, Y177, and Y258) are conserved in the binding interface.
-In cyclin E, the corresponding amino acids are smaller (N112, I119, and L202).
+The binding interface between CDK2 and the cyclins is quite large compared to that between CDK1 and the cyclins.
+Three large aromatic side chains (Y170, Y177, and Y258) are conserved in the binding interface.
+The corresponding amino acids in cyclin E are smaller (N112, I119, and L202).

 The binding interface between CDK1 and the cyclins is smaller so it appears that it might preferentially interact with cyclins A and B to gain binding affinity through the more robust interactions with the aromatic groups in the interface in the CDK2: Cyclin A and CDK2:cyclin B complexes.